Neiman Gracie

 Gracie is a 4th generation member of the Gracie Family of Brazilian jiu-jitsu, great-grandson of Gracie jiu-jitsu founder Carlos Gracie as well as the son of 8th degree coral belt Márcio Stambowsky.
-As of February 7, 2023, he is #6 in the Bellator Welterweight Rankings.

 Early life

 Neiman Gracie was born on 12 December 1988 in Rio de Janeiro, Brazil.
 Gracie is the son of Carla Gracie (daughter of Robson Gracie), and Márcio Stambowsky.
-Like his father, he was raised Jewish, making him "one of MMA's most notable Jews."
 He is a 4th generation member of the Gracie Family of Brazilian jiu-jitsu.
-He is billed professionally as "Neiman Gracie", using his mother's surname.
-His sister Deborah Gracie Stambowsky is the second female in the Gracie family to achieve the rank of black belt, behind their first-cousin Kyra Gracie.
-Gracie started training Brazilian jiu-jitsu as a child at age 7.
+His sister Deborah Gracie Stambowsky is the second female in the Gracie family to achieve the rank of black belt, Gracie started training Brazilian jiu-jitsu as a child at age 7.

 Brazilian jiu-jitsu career

-As a purple belt Gracie won the Pan American Championship (both Gi and No-Gi), the American National and the NY International Open.
-As a black belt, he won bronze at the 2013 World Nogi Brazilian Jiu-Jitsu Championship and silver at the 2012 and 2015 IBJJF New York International Open Championship.
+Gracie has competed in numerous prestigious BJJ tournaments throughout his grappling career.
+His accomplishments include both gi and no-gi events, where he has frequently medaled at major competitions.